brennonshanks/professional_website/content/course/mol-sim/classical_mechanics.md

   L = m(\dot{r}^2 + r^2\theta^2)/2 - V(r)
 $$

 3. In molecular modeling, the Hamilton equations of motion are solved numerically given some Hamiltonian.
-While we will go into detail on what these Hamiltonians look like later, for now just identify the kinetic and potential parts of the following molecular Hamiltonian ($K$ is a spring constant and $r_{ij}$ is the distance between atoms $i$ and $j$).
+While we will go into detail on the specifics of these Hamiltonians later in the course, for now just identify the kinetic and potential parts of the following molecular Hamiltonian ($K$ is a spring constant and $r_{ij}$ is the distance between atoms $i$ and $j$).

 $$
   H = \sum_{bonds} K_b (b - b_0)^2 + \sum_{angles} K_\theta (\theta - b_\theta)^2 + \sum_{non-bonded} \frac{q_i q_j}{r_{ij}} + \sum_{non-bonded} v(r_{ij})